rhmaxdotorg/monitor-wallet/README.md

 ```

 Where `wallet_id` is the wallet address to monitor, `chain` is the blockchain network, `name` is the name of the token and `id` is the address (or if native token, the ticker) of the asset to monitor.

+# Requirements / Environment
+`Just the basics + Debank API units are required to run the script`
+- Linux server
+- Python
+- Debank API (paid subscription)

+`And in addition to those, these apps and services are required to get SMS alerts`
+- msmtp client
+- Email address (gmail)
+- IFTTT (pro account)

 # Setup
 The code as-is can be used in two primary ways, for running in the console, monitoring for changes and logging automatically to disk OR in addition to that, sending SMS alerts when asset amounts change.
 However, it can be also modified to be part of the backend for a bigger project or web UI, there are a ton of possibilities with the Debank API.